 Tips for Happy Hormones and Seed Cycling Secrets

 One last thing I want to add is that I track my cycle.
 I talk about it in my blog Understanding Your Cycle.
 The reason I share this is if you are searching for hormone balance or want to have a better understanding of your cycle it is very important to start using an app or journal to track your symptoms.
-This gives you a great view into your overall health and when you seek others medical advice this can be very helpful to show your provider.
+This gives you a great view of your overall health and when you seek medical advice this can be very helpful to show your provider (remember though most providers aren't trained in nutrition or homeopathic medicine so choose wisely when choosing providers).
 There are many other reasons I think women should track their cycles and know what is "normal" cycle symptoms.
 Too often I hear women say they have terrible bleeding or cramps and in general think PMS symptoms are normal.
 I want to tell you that it's NOT and that you should seek more information.
 My favorite book is Taking Charge of Your Fertility, check out their website for great information on where to start.
 I also love the podcast Fertility Friday, she has a tone of podcasts on all things related to fertility and women's health.
 Her website is also a great resource and you can work with her to learn how to chart!

 Please reach out with questions, it helps me learn and helps me create better content!